 Why does my state affect my price so much?

 Each state has different laws regarding litigation, medical costs, and minimum coverage limits.
-Additionally, states with high population density or extreme weather risks (like Florida hurricanes) have higher baseline costs.
+Additionally, states with higher density or weather risks often have higher baseline costs.

 What is a "No-Fault" state?